TheDiveO/kdenlive-breeze-icons/README.md

 # Kdenlive Breeze Icons

 The Kdenlive-specific Breeze icons.
 Stylable, so they adapt to the particular color theme in use.

-It bases on the famous (Breeze icon set)[https://github.com/KDE/breeze-icons] (GitHub), but contains only those icons specific to Kdenlive.
-This repository mainly serves as a development place for these icons until they find their way into the original Breeze icon set.
+The Kdenlive Breeze icons base on the famous (Breeze icon set)[https://github.com/KDE/breeze-icons] (GitHub).
+Please note that this repository contains only those icons specific to Kdenlive.
+It mainly serves as a development place for these icons until they find their way into the original Breeze icon set.

+This repository is especially useful when you:

+1. compile Kdenlive yourself,
+2. _and_ install it into some other place than a system-wide location, such as inside your `$HOME`.

+Unfortunately, with this setup, any updated Kdenlive icons installed into your local install will simply be ignored.
+Only new icons will be picked up.
+The reason for this unexpected and undesired behavior are hidden deep inside the (KF5) mechanics of icon handling.
+The only way at this time is to also clone the Breeze icon set into your `$HOME` and then update this local set with the more recent Kdenlive icons.
+Not exactly beautiful, but at least this method works.

 # Installation